OpenSwitchNOS/openswitch-ops-docs/developer/quick-start.md

 For more information on developing for OpenSwitch, see the following guides:
 * [How to Contribute Code](./contribute-code.html) to learn how to submit your code UpStream.
 * [Development Environment](./development-environment.html) to learn how to work with the OpenSwitch development environment.

-## Notes
-1. This OpenSwitch development environment approach has been tested on Windows 7 with Vagrant 1.7.4 and VirtualBox 5.0.
-2. The latest versions of Vagrant and VirtualBox are recommended, as Docker support is not present in older versions of Vagrant.